syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/managing-tasks/editing-tasks.md

 ## Capture the modified records in gantt component

-In the EJ2 Gantt chart, users can easily retrieve modified records after adding, editing, or deleting data by utilizing the [`actionComplete`] (../../api/gantt/actionCompleteArgs/) event.
+In the EJ2 Gantt chart, modified records can be conveniently retrieved after adding, editing, or deleting data by utilizing the [`actionComplete`] (../../api/gantt/actionCompleteArgs/) event.

 The following code example serves as a practical illustration of how to effectively capture the modified records within the Gantt control.